Master of Research (MRes)

 A first class or upper second class honours degree in a relevant subject that includes a preliminary training in research methods, or equivalent.
 Extensive relevant experience in the subject you wish to research may be considered in lieu of a first class or upper second class honours degree.

 International: You will be required to provide evidence of English language competence at no less than IELTS 6.5 and no individual component score below 6.0.
+Please note that we cannot sponsor students on a student visa for this course.

 Applicants must produce a short research proposal and be prepared to discuss this with the Programme Team and potential supervisors.